Muhayyuddin/MyBlog/posts/CICD/post3_Docker_basics.md

 # Docker for beginners

-In this article we will understand a basic overview of docker, docker image, and docker containers.
+In this article we will study the basic overview of docker, docker image, and docker containers.
 It will also provides the step by step instructions for;

 1. Create docker image, build and run it in a container.
 2. Push the docker image to docker hub.

 ## What is docker

-Docker is a framework to build, run, and ship applications in a way that it run in a consistent way on the other machines.
+Docker is a framework to build, run, and ship applications in a way that it run in a consistent manner on the other machines.

 ## What is docker image
 Docker image contains the instructions and dependencies to build and run the program in an isolated environment.

 ## What is docker container
 Docker container is a virtual runtime environment, used to build run and deploy the applications independent from the underlying hardware and operation system.
-It can also be considered as a runnable instance of docker image.
+It can also be considered as a running instance of docker image.
 # Example C++ Program
 Lets suppose we have a simple C++ program that use Eigen library.
-The program display an identity rotation matrix on the console using eigen.
+The program display an identity rotation matrix on the console.
 The code for this program is given below.

 ``` cpp
 #include <iostream>